Europe's future in high performance computing

 - Andrus Ansip, Vice-President for the Digital Single Market.

-In March, seven Member States (France, Germany, Italy, Luxembourg, Netherlands, Portugal and Spain) signed the EuroHPC declaration in Rome to support the next generation of computing and data infrastructures.
+In March 2017, seven Member States (France, Germany, Italy, Luxembourg, Netherlands, Portugal and Spain) signed the EuroHPC declaration in Rome to support the next generation of computing and data infrastructures.
+Since then another seven countries have also signed the declaration.

 The declaration is part of the European Cloud Initiative, that aims to strengthen Europe's position in data-driven innovation, improve its competitiveness and cohesion, and help create a Digital Single Market in Europe.